ChrisCoolman/Survival-Stocks/README.md

 How to use

-copy the contents of proterwithplayer.pde into processing make a new processing tab called item and copy the contents of item.pde then make another new tab called TEXTBOX and copy and paste the contents of TEXTBOX.pde.
+copy the contents of main.pde into processing make a new processing tab called item and copy the contents of item.pde then make another new tab called TEXTBOX and copy and paste the contents of TEXTBOX.pde.
 After that go to sketch > import libraries > manage libraries > libraries and search for timer install the library named Timer by Guilherme Silveira by clicking the install button